LuukHenk/dotfiles/README.md

 	4. If the packages are not updated, show the newest version(s) available.

 ### To do
-* T-B001: Add asdf package manager to program info
-* T-B002: update readme about lib/package_info
+* T-A001: update readme
-* T-B003: Check all files for correct commenting
-- T-B003: Check readme

-- T-C: Make one general file for the package info and its config files to install/obtain
+* T-B: Make one general file for the package info and its config files to install/obtain
-- T-D: Add pre-installation file (python3, apt, snap and pip3 (with packages)
+* T-C: Add pre-installation file (python3, apt, snap and pip3 (with packages)

+* T-?:
+	* Add asdf package manager
+	- Use Fish shell
-* T-E: Let the user install/uninstall packages
+	- Let the user install/uninstall packages

 #### Bugfixes
+	- Config installer did not recognise links

 ### Issues